 Vouchers and Coupon Codes

-One of the biggest expenditures at Christmas is the big grocery shop from the turkey and ham to the alcohol, the shopping can really add up at the till.
+One of the biggest expenditures at Christmas is the big grocery shop from the turkey and ham to the alcohol, the shopping can add up at the till.
 Before you even set foot in the supermarket have a list done of everything you will need to get and don’t stray.
 The big supermarkets offer great deals and give out money off vouchers in most of the newspapers.

-The ones I found the best for saving money are Dunnes and Lidl because you can really stock up on essentials as well as luxury treats and there are some exemptions on what you can use the vouchers on in-store including baby formula which is standard practice in all Irish stores.
+The ones I found the best for saving money are Dunnes and Lidl because you can stock up on essentials as well as luxury treats and there are some exemptions on what you can use the vouchers on in-store including baby formula which is standard practice in all Irish stores.

 Kris Kindle or Secret Santa